PrestaShop/prestashop.github.io/news/_posts/2022/03/04/contributor-interview-jean-francois-viguier.md

 ---
 layout: post
-title:"Jean-François Viguier: a top contributor and a friend of PrestaShop"
+title: "Jean-François Viguier: a top contributor and a friend of PrestaShop"
 subtitle: "Discover the faces behind the commits"
 date: 2022-03-04
 authors: [JulieVarisellaz]